 You have a whole new group of students coming into your class, and you need to learn as much about them as possible.
 You need to find out who they are, what they like, and what their skills are.

-As you consider different ways for starting the school year, establishing yourself as a fun, energetic and caring teacher, and getting to know your students, we highly recommend that you consider using close reads to get your year started right…or should we say write!
+As you consider different ways for starting the school year, establishing yourself as a fun, energetic, and caring teacher, and getting to know your students, we highly recommend that you consider using close reads to get your year started right…or should we say write!

 Our Close Reads with Mystery Pictures are everything that the beginning of the school year should be.
-They are fun, allow students to be creative, they are differentiated for different levels, and great for setting up expectations for similar activities throughout the year.
+They are fun, allow students to be creative, are differentiated for different levels, and are great for setting up expectations for similar activities throughout the year.

 5 reasons to start the year with close reads and why they should be part of your back-to-school plan